 Patient safety and quality improvement activities are fully integrated in clinical practice.

+Physiological monitoring is provided to any infant admitted to a NICU, which is tailored to the individual clinical situation.
 The risk of ventilator associated pneumonia (VAP) is minimised by systematic application of care bundles.